rarylson/update-conf.py/README.md

 Install
 -------

-Install Python 2.7 or newer.
+At first, we need Python 2.6 or newer.
+It's possible to use Python 3 too.

 In Ubuntu/Debian: